 It is often very confusing when starting out in calligraphy to be faced with bottles of different inks, some specifically for calligraphy, some for drawing and some for fountain pens.
 What’s best to use?
 To avoid any confusion I would strongly recommend paint rather than ink, and, in some cases, paint is actually far better than ink on challenging papers or when writing in books.
 So if using paint, then the only paint I would recommend is Schmincke Calligraphy Gouache.
 I know I’m a bit biased because I did work with Schmincke to develop the paints, but my payment ended there, and I now recommend them because they are really good!

 The colours chosen for the set are based on Michael Wilcox’s book, Blue and Yellow Don’t Make Green, which is well worth reading if you’re not familiar with it.
 This means there are two reds, two blues and two yellows.
-In addition there is a green – oxide of chromium (which works particularly well with a pen), burnt Siena as the brown (mix it with ultramarine for a great grey), Jet black (a great black ink), ivory black, permanent white, goldpearl and redpearl – both metallic pigments.
+In addition there is a green – oxide of chromium (which works particularly well with a pen), burnt Siena as the brown (mix it with ultramarine for a great grey), Jet black (a great black ink), permanent white, goldpearl and silver – both metallic pigments.
 All are particularly finely ground so pass well through a pen and also almost all have great coverage so pencil guidelines don’t show through (important for we calligraphers!)

 For more information about the selection of colours and how to mix them, there is a special Calligraphy Clip here.

 The tubes are a good size, and in calligraphy and painting miniatures, you don’t need much paint, so they will last a long time.
-Palettes for most painting are usually wide to allow for big brushes, this means the paint evaporates quite quickly, not what we want for calligraphy.
+Palettes for most paints are usually wide to allow for big brushes, this means the paint evaporates quite quickly, this is not what we want for calligraphy.
 I use small science crucibles for mixing paint as they have less surface area for evaporation.
 Squeeze about 1 cm (just under half-an-inch) of paint into the palette and then add water to the paint drip by drip.
 This is easiest done with an ink dropper (available at Cornelissen); if you add water from your brush, you don’t know how much liquid it is holding and so may add too much and then have to add more paint – and so it goes on!

 The consistency of paint you want is that of thin, runny cream, so add sufficient water and mix up all the paint until that is achieved.
 If the paint is too thick then it won’t flow through the pen, and if too thin then it won’t cover pencil guidelines.
 The consistency is the same for painting mediæval miniatures.